-In the past, different groups developed methods to support the process of visualization generation and exploration.
-Ma [8] presented a framework called Image Graphs that visualizes the changes made in a visualization during the exploration.
+Different groups developed methods to support the process of visualization generation and exploration.
+Ma [Ma99] presented a framework called Image Graphs that visualizes the changes made in a visualization during the exploration.
 The nodes of the graph are snapshots that are connected by edges.
 Each edge represents the change of a single rendering parameter like rotation or color.
 Adjacent nodes differ in exactly one parameter and may not be generated in temporal sequence.
 Image Graphs can be shared for collaborative visualizations and animations can be created by selecting snapshots from the graph as keyframes.
-Jankun-Kelly et al. [6] presented a model to formally describe the exploration process of a visualization.
+Jankun-Kelly et al. [JKMG07] presented a model to formally describe the exploration process of a visualization.
 In their model, the changes of parameters are stored to share explorations and results and to process information between different visualization interfaces.
-They provide several steps of an exploration in a graph comparable to the Image Graph of [8] and thus providing reconstructions of earlier results.
-Marks et al. [9] introduced the Design Galleries, where a set of randomly generated input parameters like lightning is used to create visualizations and animation transitions.
+They provide several steps of an exploration in a graph comparable to the Image Graph of [Ma99] and thus providing reconstructions of earlier results.
+Marks et al. [MAB\97] introduced the Design Galleries, where a set of randomly generated input parameters like lightning is used to create visualizations and animation transitions.
 The results are presented to the user hoping the expected visualization is among the results.
 To create a sufficiently large set of proposals, a long computation time is needed.

-Koop et al. [7] presented for VisTrails, a pipeline-based visualization framework, an approach called VisComplete that provides several proposals during the visualization pipeline buildup that the user may use to complete the pipeline.
+Koop et al. [KSC\08] presented an approach an approach called VisComplete that provides several proposals during the visualization pipeline buildup that the user may use to complete the pipeline.
+This approach is employed in combination with VisTrails, a pipeline-based visualization framework [SVK\07].
 The proposals are based on an analysis of previously created pipelines with similar modules and parameterization stored in a database.
 VisComplete addresses researchers with a certain background of computational knowledge and the aim to create single visualizations.

-To support the reproducibility of a visualization, Scheidegger et al. [13] employed a history management in VisTrails stored in a version tree.
+To support the reproducibility of a visualization, Scheidegger et al. [SVK\07] employed a history management in Vis-Trails.

-To select good viewpoints on anatomical structures in a medical scene, Mühler et al. [12] introduced a new technique that is based on multiple parameters, like visible surface and preferred region.
+To select good viewpoints on anatomical structures in a medical scene, Mühler et al. [MNTP07] introduced a technique that is based on multiple parameters, like visible surface and preferred region.
 For each parameter, a parameter map is generated that stores the parameter value of each camera position on a discretised surrounding sphere.
 The parameter maps for the structure of interest are weighted summed up and the maximum is taken as a good viewpoint.
-In this framework the user can select a structure from a list and an automatic camera flight to a good viewpoint is automatically performed in real-time.
-A drawback of the approach is that the user has no ability to integrate his personal comprehension of a goof viewpoint, e.g. by defining own good views.
+In this framework the user can select a structure from a list and a camera flight to a good viewpoint is automatically performed in real-time.
+A drawback of the approach is that the user has no ability to integrate his personal preference for a good viewpoint, e.g. by defining own good views.